Maximilian Hecker: The Best of Maximilian Hecker

 Following a solo German concert tour in January 2015 and an East Asian one (China, Taiwan and South Korea) in spring of the same year, this time as a duo, with Johannes Feige contributing electric guitar and harmony vocals, Hecker, who had been active for 15 years at this point, released a retrospective of 30 songs, The Best of Maximilian Hecker, in Europe (Eat The Beat Music), Mainland China (Want U Music), Taiwan (Hinote) and South Korea (Leeway) in spring 2016.
 Between April and July of the same year, his Best of Maximilian Hecker-tour took him and his live musicians Johannes Feige and Nicolai Ziel again to China, Taiwan and South Korea, followed by another Mainland Chinese tour, titled Fancy April in April 2017.
 Between September 2017 and July 2018, Hecker took part as a live musician in the stage play Wie kann ich dich finden, zu mir ziehen und überreden zu bleiben (written by Anja Hilling and directed by Friederike Heller) at Mannheim National Theatre, for which he had also composed the songs and the score music.

 Wretched Love Songs

 In April and May 2018, Hecker released his ninth studio album Wretched Love Songs in Europe (Eat The Beat Music), Mainland China (Want U Music), Taiwan (Hinote) and South Korea (Leeway).
 The album was recorded and produced in the same fashion as his predecessor, Spellbound Scenes of My Cure, together with Johannes Feige (arrangement and production) und Tommi Eckart (mix).
-The East Asian tour to promote Wretched Love Songs (17 concerts in Mainland China and two in Seoul, South Korea) took place in April and May of the same year, and the German tour followed in January 2019.
+The Asian tour to promote Wretched Love Songs took place in April and May 2019 and in September 2019 respectively, while the German leg of the tour followed in January 2019.
+In the same year, Hecker released the duets Headstone (with Rachael Yamagata) and The Flower (with Leo (VIXX)).